 to my precious family...and everyone else.
 I know it's a total "Hallmark day" but I always do something to make it special.

-...and of course baby Breanne who was as good as gold.
-It so nice to be in baby stage again...carrying a car seat, everyone wants to see a baby.
+...and of course, baby Breanne who was as good as gold.
+It is so nice to be in the baby stage again...carrying a car seat, everyone wants to see a baby.

 Monday, February 7, 2011

-This is a letter that I received in my web mail account from generation cedar and thought it was really well written.
-I have been trying to post it for others to "glean" from, not everything works or is applicable to every situation.
-There might be something to help you or works for you.
+This is a letter that I received in my webmail account from Generation Cedar and thought it was really well written.
+I have been trying to post it for others to "glean" from, not everything works or applies to every situation.
+There might be something to help you or work for you.

 "Friends,

-There are some things that are too important not to write down-to say deliberately to your children.
+Some things are too important not to write down to say deliberately to your children.
 The following is one such letter I wrote to mine.
-I pray it would be an inspiration to you.
+I pray it will be an inspiration to you.

 Dear Children,

 Should the Lord give you the gift of a husband or wife, and I hope He does, there are a few things I want you to know.
-Things that you may not hear from any one else, and certainly not on the TV or other media.
-Sadly, your church may nor even tell you.
+Things that you may not hear from anyone else, and certainly not on the TV or other media.
+Sadly, your church may not even tell you.

 Marriage, sweet little people is not for the purpose of your happiness.
-Happy as I want you to be and hope you will be, you must yet understand that marriage is God's design and His purposes must be pursed in order for you to be truly happy.
+Happy as I want you to be and hope you will be, you must yet understand that marriage is God's design and His purposes must be pursued for you to be truly happy.
 His end is holiness and he will use all things in a life devoted to Him to fulfill that end.

 To my girls,

 Marry a man whose first pursuit is Christ.
-After that he is not hard to please.
-Admire him, cheer him on and show gratitude, and he will fall over himself trying to please you.
-Smile often, speak well of him always, and so whatever necessary to try and maintain a pleasant mood about you so that is transfers to your home, making it a place where he and your children love to be.
+After that, he is not hard to please.
+Admire him, cheer him on, and show gratitude, and he will fall over himself trying to please you.
+Smile often, speak well of him always, and do whatever is necessary to try and maintain a pleasant mood about you so that it transfers to your home, making it a place where he and your children love to be.

-You'll have bad days of course, crying days even, and that's when you go to your bedroom, kneel on the floor and beg the Lord to carry you.
-Then you get up, get a fresh perspective (crayon will come off the wall), and try again.
+You'll have bad days, of course, crying days even, and that's when you go to your bedroom, kneel on the floor, and beg the Lord to carry you.
+Then you get up, get a fresh perspective (the crayon will come off the wall), and try again.
 Above all else, make a home.

 To my boys,